nickgardnermedia/hastatedashboard/README.md

 ## Prerequisites

-Before you begin, ensure you have the following:

-- Docker installed on your system
+- Docker installed on your system (for containerized deployment)
 - Home Assistant instance running on your local network
 - Home Assistant Long-Lived Access Token ([How to generate](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token))
 - Git installed on your system (if not, follow the instructions below)